raspberrypilearning/button-switch-scratch-pi/en/step_4.md

 end
 ```

 Look at how you have coded three options already.
-How will you add a fourth?
+Can you add a fourth?

-Adding to the whirl effect value makes the sprite whirl in an anticlockwise direction.
+Adding to the whirl effect value moves the sprite whirl in an anticlockwise direction.
 How can you also make the sprite whirl in a clockwise direction?

 --- hints ---